LordDemonos/Quarm.Guide/README.md

 ### Step 4: Installing Zeal ![Zeal](/img/Zeal.png)

 Zeal is used to add additional functionality to EverQuest.
 Main additions include 3rd person camera smoothing fix, better tab targeting, spell sets, and melody.
-A full list of features can be found in the [readme](https://github.com/iamclint/Zeal/blob/master/README.md). *The readme is based on latest commits not latest release build.*
+A full list of features can be found in the [readme](https://github.com/iamclint/Zeal/blob/master/README.md). *The readme is based on latest commits not latest the release build.*

 #### Prerequisite 1.
 (Required) Enable sound in your eqclient.ini